cfpb/design-manual/ui-toolkit/modals.md

 * Use the `aria-hidden`, `aria-label`, and `aria-labelledby` attributes.
 * Add `role="alertdialog"` to the modal.
 * Code the close minicon using a `button` element for more semantic markup.
-* Provide separate focus and hover states for the close minicon and any next action buttons.

 When the modal opens, set the focus to the first element users need to interact with.
 This could be either the first form field in the modal or the primary action button.

+Provide separate focus and hover states for the close minicon and any next action buttons.

+The close minicon should be able to be navigated to by a keyboard.

 Save the last active element on the parent window, and return the focus there when the modal is closed.